kubernetes-study-guide/Kubernetes-Study-Guide/09_services_nodePort/README.md

 Nodeport is actually rarely used in production, and is mainly used for development purposes only.
 That's because:

 - url endpoint needs to explicitly end with ':{port number}'.
 That looks ugly, doesn't scale well, and keep tracking of lots of pod numbers would be a nightmare.
+One way around this is by putting a load balacner (e.g. aws ELB) in front of the worker nodes, that does portforwarding internally.
+In which case you would need one loadbalancer for each non-standard port number, which can get pricey.
 - You'll end up using a lot of non-standard ports.
 - all the port numbers requires extra work on the cloud platfrom.
 - To set up HA, you need to create an ELB for each nodeport service.

 That's why there are other types of service objects such as Ingress and ClusterIP service objects which we'll cover later.